.avif)

 It strengthened my storytelling skills, allowing me to connect more deeply with others and advocate more effectively for my community.
 This growth in confidence and skill has led me to achieve things I never imagined, like being a keynote speaker and writing an op-ed.
 LatinxEd has not only affirmed my role as a leader but also empowered me to inspire and uplift others in my community.

-Elizabeth Herrera (2023 Fellow), Co-Founder and Director of Community Advancement
+Elizabeth Herrera (2023 Fellow), Co-Founder and Director of Community Advancement, Casa Azul de Wilson

 Silvia Martin del Campo Vargas (2024 Fellow), Director of the Latinx Education Center at McDowell Community College